 Where Extraction Tooling Fits in the Workpaper Build

 Every layer of the workpaper has a source artifact, and most of those artifacts arrive in shapes that do not match the workpaper directly.
 Service-log exports come out of clinical systems as CSV at larger providers and as PDF at smaller participating sites.
-Submitted-claims reports arrive as Availity exports for entities submitting in-house and as vendor portal downloads for those that go through a billing vendor or county office.
+Submitted-claims reports arrive as Availity exports or vendor portal downloads.
 Carelon remittances arrive as PDF advices, with 835 ERA files available where the participating entity has connected to the EDI feed.
 Deposit advices and bank statements arrive as PDFs from the bank.
-None of these arrive as the workpaper schema; each has to be translated into structured rows the workpaper can absorb.
+Each has to be translated into structured rows the workpaper schema can absorb, every period.

-Prompt-based extraction is what handles the loop in practice.
+Prompt-based extraction handles the loop in practice.
 Each artifact gets its own prompt that names the workpaper columns the section needs and any artifact-specific rules:

-• For Carelon remittance PDFs, a prompt that names the line-level fields — claim number, service line reference, paid amount, allowed amount, denial code and short text, remittance date — and instructs one row per service line produces the layer 3 input directly.
-The same prompt handles the variant remittance layouts across the program.
+- For Carelon remittance PDFs, a prompt that names the line-level fields — claim number, service line reference, paid amount, allowed amount, denial code and short text, remittance date — and instructs one row per service line produces the layer 3 input directly.

-• For submitted-claims exports that already arrive as CSV, extraction is not needed; the CSV maps to the layer 2 columns by design.
-Where the submitted-claims report arrives as a PDF — some vendor portals deliver it that way — the same prompt-driven approach pulls the layer 2 fields off the PDF.
+- For submitted-claims exports that already arrive as CSV, extraction is not needed; the CSV maps to the layer 2 columns by design.
+Where the submitted-claims report arrives as a PDF, the same prompt-driven approach pulls the layer 2 fields off the PDF.

-• For service-log PDFs from smaller participating sites, a prompt that names the layer 1 fields and enforces the privacy discipline from the inside — extract internal student identifier rather than student name, leave clinical and diagnostic content behind — produces clean service-log rows that respect the minimum-detail principle without any post-processing.
+- For service-log PDFs from smaller participating sites, a prompt that names the layer 1 fields and enforces the privacy discipline from the inside — extract internal student identifier rather than student name, leave clinical and diagnostic content behind — produces clean service-log rows that respect the minimum-detail principle.

-Invoice Data Extraction is the tool we build to handle this kind of artifact-to-row translation: users extract reconciliation fields from CYBHI service-log, claim, and remittance PDFs by describing what the workpaper needs in a natural-language prompt and uploading the source artifacts, and the output lands as a structured Excel, CSV, or JSON file with one row per service line — which is the exact shape the workpaper schema expects.
-The interaction model is a single prompt field with a file upload, so a finance team writes the prompt once for each artifact type and reuses it every period.
+Invoice Data Extraction is the tool we build to handle this kind of artifact-to-row translation: users extract reconciliation fields from CYBHI service-log, claim, and remittance PDFs by describing what the workpaper needs in a natural-language prompt and uploading the source artifacts, and the output lands as a structured Excel, CSV, or JSON file with one row per service line — the exact shape the workpaper schema expects.
 Batch processing handles up to 6,000 files per session and individual PDFs up to 5,000 pages, which covers a quarter's worth of remittances or a multi-site service-log consolidation in a single run.
-Every output row carries a reference back to the source file and page number, which is what makes the extracted rows defensible against the workpaper's eventual audit question of where each line came from.
+Every output row carries a reference back to the source file and page number, which makes the extracted rows defensible against the workpaper's eventual audit question of where each line came from.

 Extract invoice data to Excel with natural language prompts